ALTIBASE/Documents/Manuals/Tools/Altibase_release/eng/Migration Center User's Manual.md

 #### Building the Project

-The Build step is indispensible to migration, yet simple to execute.
+The Build step is indispensable to migration, yet simple to execute.

 1. Click "Build User" or "Build Table" from the "Migration" menu or the main toolbar.
 2. A dialog box asking how to fetch records from each table in the source database appears.
 Select the desired method and click “OK”.
-For further information about the available options and explanations thereof, refer to Internal Activities.
+For further information about the available options and explanations thereof, refer to [Internal Activities](#internal-activities).
 3. If "Build Table" has been selected, a dialog box shows up to list the names of migration target tables.
 When clicking the"![](media/MigrationCenter/f614c334dace127d00b84a2951b20ff2.png)" button, you can choose migration target tables with name search.
 After completing configuring the table list, click the "Build" button to proceed with the build step.
 4. A “Build” dialog box displaying the build progress appears.
 At completion, a “Report” button appears at the bottom.
 5. If you click “Report”, an HTML report file is created in the project directory and the “Build Report” dialog box appears.
 This dialog box provides a link to the HTML report file.
 Once the “Report” button is clicked and an HTML report file is created, the “Build Report” submenu from the “Report” menu is activated.
 The user can open the “Build Report” dialog box at any time with this menu item.

 #### Reconciling the Project